MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 ## 4. Verify and troubleshoot

 To verify the site is running, go the `https::<website-name>.azurewebsites.net`.
 If successful, you should see the restaurant review sample app.
+Add a restaurant and a review for that restaurant to confirm the sample app is functioning.

 If you don't see the sample app, here are a few troubleshooting tips.